 - More sour cream!
 I mean why not squeeze a little on top?

 - Guacamole or Sliced Avocado.
 Because it’s the right thing to do.
+My Avocado Salsa is a great recipe to drizzle on top or serve on the side of these enchiladas.

 - Salsa.
 A little more salsa on top is delicious on these!